qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     The ``smart pointer`` type node indicates that the given class is a smart pointer and requires inserting calls to **getter** to access the pointeee.
-    Currently, only the **type** *shared* is supported and the usage is limited to function return values.
+    Currently, the usage is limited to function return values.
     **ref-count-method** specifies the name of the method used to do reference counting.
     It is a child of the :ref:`typesystem` node or other type nodes.